 Create the Database

 After installing Postgres, you will need to create a database for your experiments to use.
+It is recommended that you also create a database user.
 First, open the Postgres.app.
-Then, run the following command from the command line:
+Then, run the following commands from the command line: